 - Pullback that is usually mostly horizontal.
 It can be as brief as a single bar

-- Usually almost to a magnet (resistance in a bull, support in a bear)
+- Trend is typically close to a magnet (resistance in a bull, support in a bear)

-- Usually other signs of a possible reversal (in a bull, examples include building selling pressure near the top of a channel)
+- There are likely other signs of a possible reversal (in a bull, examples include building selling pressure near the top of a channel)